 Reefer freight rates are also up slightly in June, with a current national average of $2.25 per mile.
 This is a $.10 jump from the May average.
 However, the average is down significantly from the June 2018 rate of $2.71.
 Reefer rates are highest in the West, averaging $2.35 per mile, and lowest in the Northeast, with an average of $1.76 per mile.
 Current load-to-truck capacity shows higher demand across the Southern states and low demand in most Northern states.

-National average flatbed rates are at $2.34 per mile, the same as in March.
-The highest average rates are in the Midwest at $2.63 per mile, and the lowest is on the west coast, at an average of $2.06 per mile.
-The strongest load-to-truck ratios are in the Midwest and east coast areas.
+National average flatbed rates are at $2.30 per mile, a tick up compared to the May average of $2.28.
+Flatbed rates averaged $2.82 one year ago.
+The highest average rates are in the Midwest at $2.47 per mile, and the lowest is on the west coast, averaging $2.04 per mile.
+The strongest load-to-truck ratios continue to be in the Southeast and Northwest states, the weakest ratios are in the great lakes region.

-The latest Energy Information Administration data shows the national average diesel price is at $3.15 per gallon.
-Regional diesel prices range from an average of $2.92 in the gulf coast states to $3.37 in the central Atlantic region.
-California diesel prices are averaging $4.00 per gallon.
+Looking at fuel prices, the latest Energy Information Administration data shows the national average diesel price is at $3.04 per gallon.
+Regional diesel prices range from an average of $2.80 in the gulf coast states to $3.26 in the central Atlantic region.
+California diesel prices are averaging $3.97 per gallon.